kkukshtel/castledb-unity-importer/README.md

 ## Limitations
 * Currently there is no validation of column names, so column names in CastleDB need to be valid field names in C#.
 I.E. don't use spaces in your column names, weird characters, etc.
+* All sheets need to have some sort of GUID column that defines the name of a row.
+This defaults to "id" with a string type.

 ## TODO